MaxFdev/StocksTerminal_SE_Project/README.md

         as well as a short description of each, akin to this list.

         (b) "[stock_symbol(s)] [request(s) flag(s)]"
             - executes the given command on the stock symbol(s) provided
             - separate symbols and requests with a space.
 Example provided:
             "aapl amzn -pov" - fetches the price, open price, and volume for aapl and amzn (empty request status assumes current)
+            ---

-        (c) request flags and their uses:
+            request flags and their uses:
-            No specification / "" - assumes all other requests (same as "-chloprtv") (All start with "-")
+                No specification / "" - assumes all other requests (same as "-cehloprtv") (All the following go after a "-")
                 1. open / "o" - day's open price
                 2. high / "h" - day's high price
                 3. low / "l" - day's low price
+                4. price / "e" - current price
                 4. volume / "v" - stock volume
                 5. latest trading day / "t" - last day that trading     was available
                 6. previous close / "p" - the previous trading  day's closing price
                 7. change / "c" - change in price since day's open
                 8. change in percent / "r" - change in price since day's open represented as a percentage.

-        (d) "clear" - clears the stock-history for refreshing data
+        (c) "clear" - clears the stock-history for refreshing data

-        (e) "refresh" - gets the last stocks (up to 10) and requests all information offered on them.
+        (d) "refresh" - gets the last stocks (up to 10) and requests all information offered on them.

-        (f) "remove [stock_symbol(s)]" - removes the listed stock(s) from the data storage units.
+        (e) "remove [stock_symbol(s)]" - removes the listed stock(s) from the data storage units.
 No listed stock will just delete the most recent stock symbol added.

+        (f) "history" - prints all stocks that have been requested that have not been removed.

+        (g) "Live [stock_symbol]" (capital "L") - gives a live feed of a specific stock.

 The ideal experience using this product is straightforward: use the "help" or read the code in order to understand the commands, then apply them as you wish.